 Changes On the Springfield College Campus

-This spring, Harvest Table’s presence will be most noticeable in Cheney Hall.
+This fall, Harvest Table’s presence will be most noticeable in Cheney Hall.
 Over the course of the year, the Harvest Table brand come to life in additional dining areas including the Union Station and Springfield College Catering.

 Students and the community will have full transparency at Cheney Hall into all nutritional and allergen information through clear menu communication.
 Another enhancement to come will be access to a mobile-friendly dining website which will allow for filtered menu information based on dietary preferences.
 New recipe collections will be introduced and will include innovative concepts and locally procured foods from partners in the Springfield community.
 “We’re excited that Harvest Table plans to embrace our greater Springfield community partners and create new local partnerships, keeping in line with our mission to serve others,” said Cooper.